ydahal1/ydahal1/ReadMe.md

-What do you get when you cross a snowman with a vampire?
-Frostbite.
+They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.

 [
-Mon May 25 01:03:21 UTC 2026
+Tue May 26 00:59:30 UTC 2026
  ]